keu/docs/learn/airflow-fivetran.md

 ---
 title: "Use Fivetran with Apache Airflow"
 sidebar_label: "Fivetran"
-description: "How to orchestrate Fivetran sync jobs from within Airflow"
+description: "How to orchestrate Fivetran syncs from within Airflow"
 id: airflow-fivetran
 ---